 The budget for the Governmental Fund adopted during the year by the District was prepared using the modified accrual basis of accounting in accordance with generally accepted accounting principles.
 The General Fund has a legally adopted budget.
-The District revised its budget during the fiscal year ended September 30, 2022.
+The District did not revise its budget during the fiscal year ended September 30, 2023.